Estimate Time3 min

 What is the deadline for SIMPLE IRA contributions?

-For employees, the SIMPLE IRA contributions should be made no later than 30 days after the end of the month in which they would have received them in cash.
+For employee deferrals, the SIMPLE IRA contributions should be made no later than 30 days after the end of the month in which they would have received them in cash.
 So if you defer your April pay, your employer must contribute those funds to your account no later than May 30.
+Employers have until their business tax filing deadline plus extensions to make the company contribution.

 What companies can offer SIMPLE IRAs?

-For a company to offer a SIMPLE IRA, they must have no more than 100 employees and cannot have other employer-sponsored retirement savings plans.
+For a company to offer a SIMPLE IRA, it must have US employees, have no more than 100 employees, and have no other employer-sponsored retirement savings plans.
 Those who are self-employed may also open SIMPLE IRAs on their own.

 Are contributions to a SIMPLE IRA made pre-tax?

 Employee contributions are pre-tax through payroll deductions.
-This means funds were withdrawn before income taxes had been applied.
-Contributions and earnings then grow tax-free as long as they remain in the account, and then withdrawals are taxed as ordinary income in retirement.
+This means funds are withdrawn before income taxes have been applied.
+Contributions and earnings then grow tax-deferred as long as they remain in the account, and withdrawals are taxed as ordinary income in retirement.

 More to explore